UoA-eResearch/narc/README.md

 - "Application Credentials" are used to allow software to talk to OpenStack, similar to users who have passwords
 - "Access Rules" are a type of access control within AppCreds that grant access specific resources
 - Trying to determine what access rules are needed is quite difficult, resulting in using the "Unrestricted" option
-- This tools helps analyse OpenStack API calls and generating an access rules JSON file automatically
+- This tools helps analyse OpenStack API calls and generates an access rules JSON file automatically

 ### Similar Tool/Inspiration